 Many places want to sell small plug plants, usually grown too quickly and dubiously named, if named at all.
 You commonly find plants like this on the auction sites and online market places and often at over-inflated prices.
 These plants will recover and may well grow away, such is the tolerance of Sempervivums.
 They could be so much better with only a little extra care and knowledge.
 But then, I've spent all my adult life growing plants - and a good part of my childhood too!
 If you are a complete novice and want to start growing some plants, where better to start than with Semps?
 Hmmm - maybe I shouldn't be so harsh.

 Why choose named varieties?

 There is a world of difference between what is commonly offered from the sources mentioned above (often unnamed or incorrectly named) and what specialist growers such as ourselves offer.
-We only grow named varieties (to be correct, they should be called cultivars, culti-vated var-ieties) which have been specially bred and selected for special attributes - colour, shape etc. and then named.
+We only grow named varieties - to be botanically correct, we should call them called cultivars, culti-vated var-ieties, but the terms varieties and cultivars are commonly used interchangeably.
+These varieties (okay, cultivars!) which have been specially bred and selected for special attributes - colour, shape etc. and then named.
 We maintain these varieties year after year by propagating the plants from offsets (the babies or chicks) so that they remain true.
-Seed raised plants might be attractive enough but every one will be different and probably unexciting.
+Seed raised plants might be attractive enough but every one will be different and comparatively unexciting.
 If you like them, great, nothing wrong with that, but if you want to enjoy the brighter colours etc., then named varieties are what you want.
 And to be accurately named they must come from a reliable source - misnamed plants are sadly all too common.
 If they aren't named, who knows what you are buying?
 If they are cheap plants it doesn't matter so much, but if you pay good money .....

 Why we like selling growing plants, still in their pots.